Novum Law recognised in prestigious Chambers & Partners Guide 2024

 Mesothelioma is a type of cancer that develops due to exposure to asbestos.
-It mainly affects the lining of the lungs but it can also affect the lining of the stomach.
+It mainly affects the lining of the lungs, but it can also affect the lining of the stomach.

 More than 2,500 people are diagnosed with the disease every year in the UK and it can take many years to develop (sometimes several decades after the initial exposure to asbestos).

 Sadly, mesothelioma in women is on the rise.
 There has been an alarming increase of 92% in women with mesothelioma since 1999.
-Women are more likely than men to be diagnosed with peritoneal mesothelioma.
-Read more about the rise of women with mesothelioma and some thoughts from Mavis Nye in our latest Mesothelioma Newsletter.
+Women are also more likely than men to be diagnosed with peritoneal mesothelioma.
+Read more about the rise of women with mesothelioma and some thoughts from campaigner Mavis Nye in our Mesothelioma Newsletter.

 If you or a loved one has been diagnosed with mesothelioma, you may be able to make a mesothelioma compensation claim, even if you aren’t sure how you were exposed in the first place or you came into contact with asbestos a long time ago.

 Mesothelioma is a fatal disease, with unfortunately typically has a short life expectancy following a diagnosis.

 This fact, combined with the 3-year limitation period for mesothelioma claims, demonstrates how important it is for cases to be turned around as efficiently as possible.
 Our team can help with this, with straightforward cases often taking around 6 months or less and more complicated claims typically taking longer to resolve.